MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 WHEN <condition>

 ```
-The RETURN statement will only be executed if the WHEN statement evaluates to True.
-The RETURN statement will terminate rule execution and must specify a valid decision function: *Approve*, *Reject*, *Challenge*, or *Review*.
+The RETURN statement is only executed if the WHEN statement evaluates to True.
+The RETURN statement terminates rule execution and must specify a valid decision function: *Approve*, *Reject*, *Challenge*, or *Review*.
 Each decision function also accepts an optional parameter, allowing you to express the *reason* for the decision.
 To learn more, see [Decision functions](fpl-lang-ref.md#decision-functions).

 In addition to a decision, the RETURN statement can also be used to write data to the API response or to event tracing.
 To learn more, see [Observation functions](fpl-lang-ref.md#observation-functions).

-The WHEN statement specifies a Boolean condition, which determines if the RETURN statement will execute.
+The WHEN statement specifies a Boolean condition that determines if the RETURN statement executes.

-The WHEN statement can utilize any of the following:
+The WHEN statement can use any of the following items:

 -	Any attributes that are sent in the API request for the assessment, including custom data.
 You can access these attributes with the @ operator.
 For example, @"user.userId".
 -	The scores that are generated from Fraud Protection's artificial intelligence models.
 For example, @"riskscore".
--	Lists which you have uploaded to Fraud Protection.
+-	Lists that you uploaded to Fraud Protection.
 For more information on how to upload lists, see [Manage lists](lists.md).
 For more information on referencing these lists in your rules, see [Using Lists in rules](fpl-lang-ref.md#using-lists-in-rules).
--	Velocities which you have defined in Fraud Protection.
+-	Velocities which you defined in Fraud Protection.
 For more information, see [Perform velocity checks](velocities.md).
--	External calls which you have created in Fraud Protection.
+-	External calls that you created in Fraud Protection.
 For more information, see [External calls](external-calls.md).

 Expressions can be compared using comparison operators (such as ==, !=, >, <), and can be combined using logical operators such as **and** (&&) and **or** (||).